What is Hyaluronic Acid?

 Where is Hyaluronic Acid Located in the body?

 Hyaluronic Acid is found naturally in almost every cell in the body and occurs in high concentrations in specific body locations.
 In each body location, it serves a different function.
-Unfortunately, HA also has a half-life ( the time it takes for the molecule to get broken down and excreted from the body) of less than 3 days and possibly even as little as one day in the skin.
+Unfortunately, Hyaluronic Acid also has a half-life ( the time it takes for the molecule to get broken down and excreted from the body) of less than 3 days and possibly even as little as one day in the skin.

 For this reason, it is imperative that the body continually replenish itself with HA.
 Below are some of the areas in the human body where it is present and critical to anatomical function.